dbt-labs/dbt-utils/README.md

 #### unpivot ([source](macros/sql/unpivot.sql))
 This macro "un-pivots" a table from wide format to long format.
 Functionality is similar to pandas [melt](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.melt.html) function.
+Boolean values are replaced with the strings 'true'|'false'

 Usage:
 ```